 Gastro-esophageal reflux disease (GERD) is a disease that affects the gastrointestinal tract.
-Around 40 percent of Rett syndrome patients have GERD, particularly those with restricted mobility and scoliosis.
+Around 40% of Rett syndrome patients have GERD, particularly those with restricted mobility and scoliosis.
 Pain, anxiety, and excitement can exacerbate GERD and increase discomfort.

 What causes GERD?